showkoth/showkoth/README.md

 ### Want to Talk?

-<a href="https://calendly.com/shossain-nd">Click here to set up a meeting with me!</a> I'm open to discussing research, collaboration opportunities, or just chatting.
+<a href="https://calendly.com/shossain-nd">Click here to schedule a meeting with me!</a> I'm open to discussing research, collaboration opportunities, or just chatting.

 ### More About Me

-Explore my [Personal Website](https://your-username.github.io) for more details.
+Explore my [Personal Website](https://showkoth.github.io) for more details.